 Class sizes are a constant source of focus and development.
 Tracking class sizes is an ongoing endeavor.

 The benchmarks themselves should be analyzed as even these class sizes challenge the effectiveness of teachers, reduce the retention of students, and limit one-to-one student-student or student-teacher interaction.

 The benchmarks for these class sizes work counter to the department's core mission.
-While lecture-based courses at the sophomore level could increase class size, composition courses should not exceed 25 at an university this size.
+While lecture-based courses at the sophomore level could increase class size, composition courses should not exceed 25 at an University this size.
 McNeese should increase its VL budget.

 The benchmarks for these class sizes do not support the department's core mission.
-While lecture-based courses at the sophomore level could see class sizes within the benchmark, composition courses should not exceed 25 at an university this size.
-That being said, for the time being this is not an issue due to the low enrollment the university is experiencing.
-However, the present challenge is scheduling f2f classes.
+While lecture-based courses at the sophomore level could see class sizes within the benchmark, composition courses should not exceed 25 at an University this size.
+That being said, for the time being this is not an issue due to the low enrollment the University is experiencing.
+However, the present challenge is scheduling face-to-face classes.
 Most VLs see McNeese courses as a second job and can only teach those online.
-If McNeese wants f2f 101 and 102 Freshman composition courses, it should consider finding a way to amend its budget to accommodate paying GAs more or further increasing scholarship amounts.
+If McNeese wants face-to-face 101 and 102 Freshman composition courses, it should consider finding a way to amend its budget to accommodate paying GAs more or further increasing scholarship amounts.
 The time has long since past when finding VLs to teach in-person classes during the day was impossible.
-Now, finding GAs to teach inperson classes during the day is becoming that way, unless the students are international students who wish to attend McNeese in hopes of securing a Visa.
+Now, finding GAs to teach in-person classes during the day is becoming that way.